jturnbull/cuts/_events_shocktober/madness.md

 ---
-title: "In the Mouth of Madness Plus Q&A with Louise Blain"
+title: "In the Mouth of Madness"
+subtitle: "Plus Q&A with Louise Blain"
 showdate: 2019-10-28
 price: 4
 location: "The Jam Factory, OX1 1HU"